Not what you want?

 The version of this character shown to the left is the traditional Chinese and ancient/traditional Japanese version.
 In modern Japan and China, this character has been simplified.
 This simplified version is shown to the right.
 If you want this modern Japanese/simplified version, just click the Kanji on the right, instead of the button above.
 If your audience is Chinese or Korean, I recommend the ancient/traditional form.
 Only consider the simplified form if your audience is younger Japanese people.

-In Chinese this word meaning treasure, something you value highly, or something very precious to you.
+In Chinese, 珍寶 means treasure, something you value highly, or something very precious to you.

-In Japanese, this has a meaning like "rare treasure".
+In Japanese, 珍寶 has a meaning like “rare treasure.”

-The first character can mean precious thing or treasure.
-The second character can mean a jewel or gem, a treasure or simply precious.
+珍 can mean a precious thing or treasure. 寶 can mean a jewel or gem, a treasure, or simply precious.
 Together these two characters reinforce each other into a word that clearly means treasure.

 財寶 is also a word meaning "money and valuables" in Chinese but more of a daily use word - not as appropriate for a wall scroll if your audience is Chinese.